 Kap-Kig-Iwan Provincial Park

-Located just off Highway 11, two kilometers south of Englehart, Kap-Kig-Iwan Provincial Park is a fabulous park to visit during Fall season.
-The rushing Englehart River plunges down white-water rapids, over several cascades and waterfalls in a picturesque valley which you can see when you hike 2.5 km return Hell’s Gate Trail.
+Located just off Highway 11, two kilometres south of Englehart, Kap-Kig-Iwan Provincial Park is a fabulous park to visit during the Fall season.
+The rushing Englehart River plunges down white-water rapids, over several cascades and waterfalls in a picturesque valley, which you can see when you hike the 2.5 km return Hell’s Gate Trail.

 More ideas: